dthabata/certificates/README.md

 # certificates

-certificate reunion I've gained for the past year or so
+certificate reunion I've gained for the past year or so.